srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_15-remotely-monitor-and-control-devices.md

 Contoso is proud of its award-winning cheeses and is careful to maintain the perfect temperature and humidity during the entire manufacturing process, but conditions during the aging process have always received special attention.

 In recent years, Contoso has used environmental sensors to record the conditions within their natural cheese caves where aging occurs, and has used that data to identify a near perfect environment.
-Data from the most successful (aka award producing) locations indicates that the ideal temperature for aging cheese is approximately 50 degrees Fahrenheit +/- 5 degrees (10 degrees Centigrade +/- 2.8 degrees).
+Data from the most successful (aka award producing) locations indicates that the ideal temperature for aging cheese is approximately 50 degrees Fahrenheit +/- 5 degrees (10 degrees Celsius +/- 2.8 degrees).
 The ideal humidity value, measured in percentage of maximum saturation, is approximately 85% +/- 10%.

 These ideal temperature and humidity values work well for most types of cheese.
 However, minor variations are required for especially hard or especially soft cheeses.
 The environment must also be adjusted at critical times/phases within the aging process to achieve specific results, such as a desired condition for the cheese rind.